Get exclusive member benefits & effect social change. Join Today

-The average height for adults with achondroplasia is 4 feet, 4 inches for males and 4 feet, 1 inch for females, according to the National Institutes of Health (NIH, 2011).
-It is rare for an adult with achondroplasia to reach 5 feet in height.
+The average height for adults with achondroplasia is 4 feet, 4 inches for males and 4 feet, 1 inch for females, according to The Children's Hospital of Philadelphia (CHOP).
+It’s rare for an adult with achondroplasia to reach a height of 5 feet.

-Your doctor may diagnose your child with achondroplasia while you are pregnant or after your infant is born.
+Your doctor may diagnose your child with achondroplasia while you’re pregnant or after your infant is born.

 Some characteristics of achondroplasia are detectable during an ultrasound.
-These include hydrocephalus or an abnormally large head.
+These include hydrocephalus, or an abnormally large head.
 If your doctor suspects achondroplasia, genetic tests may be ordered.
-This tests look for the defective FGFR3 gene in a sample of amniotic fluid, which is the fluid that surrounds the fetus in the womb.
+These tests look for the defective FGFR3 gene in a sample of amniotic fluid, which is the fluid that surrounds the fetus in the womb.

 Your doctor can diagnose your child by looking at his or her features.
 The doctor may also order X-rays to measure the length of your infant’s bones.
 This can help confirm a diagnosis.
 Blood tests may also be ordered to look for the defective FGFR3 gene.

 Some doctors use growth hormones to increase the growth rate of a child’s bones.
-However, their long-term effects on height have not yet been established.
+However, their long-term effects on height haven’t been determined.

-According to NYU Langone Medical Center, most people with achondroplasia have a normal life span.
-However, there is a slightly increased risk of death during the first year of life (NYU, 2011 ).
+According to the NHGRI, most people with achondroplasia have a normal life span.
+However, there’s a slightly increased risk of death during the first year of life.
 There may also be an increased risk of heart disease later in life.

-People with achondroplasia may need to make some physical adaptations, such as avoiding impact sports that could damage the spine.
-However, they can still grow up and have a full and interesting life.
+If you have achondroplasia, you may need to make some physical adaptations, such as avoiding impact sports that could damage the spine.
+However, you can still live a full life.